 A 1954 Mercedes-Benz W196R grand prix car has become the most valuable car ever sold at auction.
-The car, which Fangio drove to win the 1954 German and Swiss grand prix, sold for £19,601,500 at the Goodwood Festival of Speed on Friday.
+The car, which Fangio drove to win the 1954 German and Swiss grands prix, sold for £19,601,500 at the Goodwood Festival of Speed on Friday.

 Auction house Bonhams, which conducted the sale, said the car is the most valuable motor car ever sold at auction, the most valuable formula 1 racing car ever sold and the most valuable Mercedes-Benz.